As we all know, things don’t always go as planned. This morning we headed out bright and early

 we've been hiking all day.
 Starting at

-Snow Creek, Middle Fork Road, then Bayou Bluff and finally along Falling Water
+Snow Creek, Middle Fork Road, then Bayou Bluff, Falling Water

-Creek, Bailey Cole Creek and Horsetail Falls, I guess we had a full day.
+Falls, Bailey Cole Creek and finally Horsetail Falls, I guess we had a full day.

 |